• Overview

 TAM is committed to equity and includes it as a guiding principle in its 2017 Vision Plan with a goal of maximum mobility for all people.

 Many community organizations and project stakeholders have expressed concern about equity and how the project will address it.
-In response, TAM intends to implement an outreach and education plan that will begin in 2023, in parallel with the start of the environmental phase.
+TAM is working closely to involve underserved residents within the project area and with neighborhood and business associations to ensure all voices are heard during the planning process.

-The engagement approach is a community-centered model to create opportunities for effective, authentic, meaningful, and sustained partnership with communities in the project area.
+TAM’s engagement approach is a community-centered model to create opportunities for effective, authentic, meaningful, and sustained partnerships.
 For example, relative to other stakeholder groups, communities in and around the Canal neighborhood require greater support.
 The proposed community engagement plan will provide an opportunity to invest in community participation more strategically while being responsive to the context and the barriers to engagement.

 TAM intends to expand community engagement throughout the project area to ensure that all community members are included in the discussions of connector alternatives and proposed improvements to Bellam Boulevard.